-- Making each lesson's learning intentions manageable, accessible and visible.
-The learning goal or objective (WALT) will be displayed and discussed during the course of every lesson delivered; - The introduction of "signals for understanding".
-The use of smiley faces, stickers or traffic lights will enable children to indicate whether they understand, they are not sure they understand or they do not understand the concept studied; - Peer tutoring.
-The ways in which pupils can support one another, both within and across peer groups, will be piloted.
-E.g. paired reading, paired up-levelling, using the "two stars and a wish" strategy (Years 3-6).
-This approach is used where appropriate.
+- Making each lesson's learning intentions manageable, accessible and visible: the learning goal or objective will be displayed and discussed during the course of every lesson delivered; - The introduction of "signals for understanding": the use of smiley faces, stickers or traffic lights will enable children to indicate whether they understand, they are not sure they understand or they do not understand the concept studied; - Peer tutoring: the ways in which pupils can support one another, both within and across peer groups.
+For example, paired reading and paired up-levelling.
+Such approaches are used where appropriate.